Stravaig-Projects/Stravaig.Extensions.Configuration.Diagnostics/release-notes/wip-release-notes.md

 * #34: Create Func obfuscator Can now obfuscate based on a user defined function.
 * #35: Create Func matcher.
 Can now specify a predicate function that matches the key of secrets.
+* #42: Logging all connection strings now does so in a single log message.

 ### Miscellaneous